Black Lives Matter

 An introduction to charity The Black Curriculum, which aims to teach black history in schools across the UK.

-- Make a banner that you could take on a Black Lives Matter protest.
+- Make a poster that you could take to a Black Lives Matter protest.

 - Social media activism was a major aspect of the protests in 2020.
 Discuss as a group: can social media be a force for good?